 - demonstrate an understanding of models of aetiology, assessment, and diagnosis in broad areas of psychological disorders;

-- demonstrate an understanding of the types, processes, and issues related to collecting data relevant to assessment and treatment of psychological disorders;
+- demonstrate an understanding of the types, processes, and issues related to collecting information relevant to assessment and treatment of psychological disorders;

-- demonstrate an understanding of the counselling/clinical interview process through observation and reporting of clinical interviews, and participation in clinical related research or mock counselling sessions.
+- demonstrate an understanding of the clinical interview including the Mental Status Examination (MSE)process through observation and reporting of clinical interviews, and participation in clinical related research or mock counselling sessions.